CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

     ```
 7. Here's what the layout looks like for each of these three examples: ![](assets/GridLayouts_390_1200.png)

-8. This technique is called **CSS grid** and with it you can make almost any layout you like.
+8. With **CSS grid** you can make almost any layout you like.
 In this example the header and footer were left out of the design, but they could be included in the grid too.
 If you want to learn more about CSS grid, go to dojo.soy/a-html-css-grid